 XAT – A Second Chance To Redeem Yourself – Tips By An SPJIMR Student

-For all the disappointed souls out there post the CAT exam, it’s time to let go of your frustrations and start focussing on XAT.
+For all the disappointed souls out there post the CAT exam, it’s time to let go of your frustrations and start focusing on XAT.
 Life always gives you second chances and XAT is that one chance available every year to all the b-school aspirants.
 Top b-schools like XLRI, SPJIMR, XIMB, IMT, TAPMI, GIM, etc. take candidates using XAT score.
 It is a 3.5 hours exam, scheduled to be held online on the 7th of January.

 What’s different from CAT?